stefanstoehr/ar-1/README.md

 # Event-Project: "Night of the creative minds 2020 in Cottbus/Germany" (Live Demo 24.10.2020 Stadthalle Cottbus 6:00 - 12:00 pm) -- CANCELD (CORONA)

-ar.js and a-frame project with two different custom markers for two different 3d-models.
+ar.js and a-frame project with one custom marker for a 3D upgrade of a 2D plan.

-This repository contains two working examples for augmented reality with ar.js and a-frame. visit https://stewahn.github.io/ndkk2020/ to start the experiment.
-In the context of city- and spatial-planning this experiment upgrades a 2d-construction plan with a 3d-model which appears on your mobile-device in realtime, realscale and realperspective.
+This repository contains one working example for augmented reality with ar.js and a-frame. visit https://stewahn.github.io/ndkk2020/ to start the experiment.
+In the context of city- and spatial-planning this experiment upgrades a 2d-construction plan with a 3d-model which appears on your mobile-device in realtime, "realscale" and "realperspective".

+Okay it's not really in realtime.
+But the 15 MB .gltf-model behaves slow but behaves on my mobile-device with LTE and 2 of 4 bars.
+The "realscale" is not really true.
+It is well known that the scaling is challenging, even though the software-setting for the 3D-model (SketchUp) is in centimeters, and the x- and z-dimension of the models bounding-box fits exactly the size of the marker (around 18 cm x 18 cm).

 This project based on the following links (THANK YOU AUTHORS):